camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 Due to limited adoption, there is no support for CDI or OSGI in Camunda Cloud.
 A lightweight integration layer comparable to [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe) might evolve in the feature and we are happy to support this as a community extension to the Zeebe project.

-### Polyglot applications (C#, NodeJS)
+### Polyglot applications (C#, NodeJS, ...)

-When you run your application in NodeJS or C#, you exchange one remote engine (Camunda Platform) with another (Camunda Cloud).
+When you run your application in for example NodeJS or C#, you exchange one remote engine (Camunda Platform) with another (Camunda Cloud).
 As Zeebe comes with a different API, you need to adjust your source code.
 Also note that Zeebe does not currently provide a REST API, so you need to leverage a [client library](https://docs.camunda.io/docs/product-manuals/clients/overview).

 ![polygot architecture](img/architecture-polyglot.png)